-Father McManus is the theologian for Cardinal Dolan in the Archdiocese of New York and is a priest of the Archdiocese of Mobile, AL. Fr.
-McManus received his bachelor’s degree in Classical Languages and Philosophy from St. Mary’s College of California.
-He completed a Master’s degree in historical ethics at Georgetown University and a doctorate in historical theology (patrology) at Drew University.
+Fr.
+McManus received his bachelor’s degree in Classical Languages and Philosophy from St. Mary’s College of California and completed a Master’s degree in historical ethics at Georgetown University and a doctorate in historical theology at Drew University.

 (click the speakers' names to link to a recording of the lecture)